trivoldus28/combine_mesh/README.md

 ### First time user: Init sqlite neuron_mesh.db

+** You are not required to init your own db in this version** You can enter your desired db path in config file under "db_dir".
+Or just skip this step and the script will init the db under '{output_path}/db'

-If you are not using exisiting neuron_mesh.db in `/n/groups/htem/Segmentation/xg76/combine_mesh/neuron_check/neuron_mesh.db`, please init your own db:
+If you are not using exisiting neuron_mesh.db in `/n/groups/htem/Segmentation/xg76/combine_mesh/neuron_check/neuron_mesh.db`, you can init your own db:
 ```shell
 activatedaisy
 python init_neuron_checker.py [path to sqlite db with name] [neuron_db_name] [neuron_db_host]